philipturner/swift-colab/README.md

 ## Installing packages

 To use Python interop or automatic differentiation, you must explicitly import their packages in first cell executed in Swift mode.
 Also, you cannot include `EnableJupyterDisplay.swift` (include `EnableIPythonDisplay.swift` instead).
-This differs from [google/swift-jupyter](https://github.com/google/swift-jupyter):

 ```swift
 %install '.package(url: "https://github.com/pvieito/PythonKit.git", .branch("master"))' PythonKit